kaspth/active_record-associated_object/README.md

 end
 ```

-which is equivalent to this:
+which spares you writing all this:

 ```ruby
 class Post::Publisher < ActiveRecord::AssociatedObject